 Blockchain is quickly being adopted by the growing property-sharing sector.

-Here are 14 companies that are working in the blockchain real estate sector.
+Here are a few companies that are working in the blockchain real estate sector.

 This company allows people to invest in opportunities that contribute toward a better future for themselves and others.

 If you choose Republic, you can invest in highly vetted startup opportunities, real estate, video games, or crypto investment options.